 Member profile: Ninety One is a global asset manager with South African roots that offers a range of investment solutions, including equities, fixed income, multi-asset and alternative investments.
 It has a presence in over 20 countries and serves a diverse range of clients including pension funds, insurance companies and sovereign wealth funds.
 Ninety One is a proud investor in emerging markets and often publishes thought leadership on investing for a just transition.
-Ninety One has £134.9 AUM as of March '23.
+Ninety One has GBP143.9bn in assets under management.